wswerlu/software_testing_homework/README.md

-Repository for homework for the course programming in python for testers.
+Repository for homework for the course Programming in python for testers.